pascalgn/automerge-action/README.md

   be deleted.
 This is not the list of GitHub's protected branches, which are never deleted, but an additional list of branches to protect.
 The default value is `""`.

+- `MERGE_ERROR_FAIL`: Set this to `true` to have the action exit with error code `1` when the pull request could not be merged successfully during a run.

 The following update options are supported:

 - `UPDATE_LABELS`: The labels that need to be present for a pull request to be